+- 1. Unsubsidized Federal Direct loans

+- 2. Subsidized Federal Direct loans

+- 3. Federal Perkins loans

-- Federal PLUS loans received on behalf of students
+- 4. Federal PLUS loans received on behalf of students

 - 5. Federal Pell grants

 - 6. Federal SEOG program aid

 - 7. Other Title IV funds

 University policy refunds for withdrawing students who have received non-Title IV financial aid, will be applied to the source(s) of that financial aid before any refund is made to the student.